simrenbasra/simys-blog/_posts/2025-08-03-email_genie_part6.md

   <img src="{{ site.baseurl }}/assets/email-genie/phase_6/bert_freeze_2.png" alt="Classif BERT step 6b" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

 If we look at the diagram, we can see that the `[CLS]` embedding is updated in the transformer block, this means the last few layers must be unfrozen to allow the embedding for CLS to be updated.
 Of course, the classification layer on top must also be unfrozen and trainable.
-So, I froze all layers and only allowed the top layers and the classifier layer to update during training.
+So, I froze all layers and only allowed the weights in the last few layers to update during training.

 #### **Step 7: Train the model**